• Skip to content

 Psychology degrees

-Study the human mind; our behaviours, experiences and relationships and take your first step to becoming a Chartered Psychologist.
+Study human behaviours, experiences and relationships and take your first step to becoming a Chartered Psychologist.

 At Brighton our accredited degree programmes take an applied approach.
 You will have opportunities to explore other areas of social science and to spend time on a voluntary work placement in the local community.
 We place a strong emphasis upon developing the range of skills required to understand and evaluate psychological theory and research.
 You will graduate able to critically evaluate complex information, problem solve and reason scientifically.